 Access to healthcare is also easy as you will find the Putrajaya Hospital and four Klinik Kesihatan within the township.
 The Institut Kanser Negara (National Cancer Institute) in Precinct 7 began operations in 2013.

-Alamanda Shopping Centre, which opened in 2004, was the only shopping mall in the area until IOI City Mall opened ten years later.
-The new mall became a hit thanks to the Icescape Olympic-sized ice skating rink and Area 21, an indoor themed sports and recreation park.
+Alamanda Shopping Centre, which opened in 2004, was the only shopping mall in the area until IOI City Mall Putrajaya opened ten years later.
+The Putrajaya IOI Mall became a hit thanks to the Icescape Olympic-sized ice skating rink and Area 21, an indoor themed sports and recreation park.

 2. Outdoor activity

-Besides the Botanical Garden, Putrajaya boasts several other parks including Taman Wetland (Wetlands Park) and Taman Ekuestrian (Equestrian Park).
+Besides the Botanical Garden, Putrajaya boasts several other parks including Taman Wetland (Putrajaya Wetlands Park) Taman Saujana Hijau, Taman Putra Perdana and Taman Ekuestrian (Equestrian Park).
 You can go for a leisurely walk or an intense run at any of these parks.
 If you fancy hopping on a bicycle, you can rent them at several locations.
 Taman Ekuestrian offers horse riding classes for children and adults.

 3. Water activities